Frojd/wagtail-meta-preview/README.md

 ## Todo

 - Add example gifs/images
-- Relax requirements a bit (right now uses f-strings and doesn't support IE11)
+- Relax requirements a bit (Doesn't support IE11)

 ### To get IE 11 support:
 - Drop use of fetch
 - Drop use of template strings

-### To get < Python 3.6 support:
-- Drop use of f-strings

 ## Panels